logos-co/roadmap/content/vac/dst/deployment-and-analysis/nomos/mixnet.md

   tickInterval 1month
   dateFormat YYYY-MM-DD
   section Status
-    Mixnet: 2024-05-01, 2025-02-01
+    Mixnet: 2024-05-01, 2024-12-31
 ```

-- status: 15%
+- status: 10%
 - CC: Wings

 ### Description

-Assist the Nomos team with deploying and running a mixnet.
+Assist the Nomos team with deploying and running a mixnet at scale within VacLab.

+- Provide analysis of the VacLab mixnet
-- Provide visualisation tools and work with the Nomos team to implement privacy preserving metrics and measurements in Nomos to help understand the mixnet's performance.
+- Through [Visualiser](../../tooling/vac/visualiser-tool.md), provide visualisation tools and work with the Nomos team to implement privacy preserving metrics and measurements in Nomos to help understand the mixnet's performance.
+- Work with the Nomos team to deploy the visualisation tools for their own purposes.

 ### Justification

 ### Deliverables
-- Mixnet fully operational and rolled out
+- Lab version of mixnet fully operational and rolled out
 - Working metrics via Visualiser Tool